 Wantrepreneurs beg for VC funds before they’ve even tested the market.

-Entrepreneurs focus on low-cost brand building by reinvesting profits.
+Entrepreneurs start with low-cost brand building by reinvesting profits.

 Wantrepreneurs place passion over market need (vanity projects).